badgernested/modular-godot/docs/discussion.md

 - Output
 ```

 These are primarily used for organizational purposes.
 Input's processing is disabled, but Process and Output's processing must be enabled for game functionality to work.
-The scene is saved as a Global with the name GameComponent so that it can be accessed throughout the application
+The scene is saved as a Global with the name GameComponent so that it can be accessed throughout the application.

+The game is loaded with the method ``load_game()``.
+This method can take an optional io_module id so that it can load a different module than the default.
+This is not normally behavior that would be useful, since typically you only would want one external ID per user interface, but for this demo, it allows for the cycling of input models.

 Every ``_process()`` frame, the input is polled, the game is procssed and the output state is set.